sr-murthy/continuedfractions/docs/sources/sequences.rst

    :align: left
    :alt: The KSRM Coprime Pairs Trees for two generations

-The :py:class:`~continuedfractions.sequences.KSRMTree` class contains one main method :py:meth:`~continuedfractions.sequences.KSRMTree.search`, which is a search function wrapper and generator that implements the procedure described above, and explores both roots :math:`(2, 1)` and :math:`(3, 1)`, in sequence.
+The :py:class:`~continuedfractions.sequences.KSRMTree` class contains one main search method :py:meth:`~continuedfractions.sequences.KSRMTree.search`, which is a wrapper and generator that implements the procedure described above.

 .. code:: python